Chambers Street station (IRT Broadway–Seventh Avenue Line): Station layout

+The walls of the station contain mosaics depicting Columbia College's old campus nearby, between Murray, Church, and Barclay Streets and West Broadway.

 Exits

 The station's only exits are through the mezzanine above the center of the station.
 Street stairs lead to four of the five corners of the intersection of Chambers Street, Hudson Streets, and West Broadway.
 The only corner without a street stair is the wedge between Hudson Street and West Broadway on the intersection's northern side, where the James Bogardus Plaza is located.
 The southwest corner of the intersection has two stairs.
 There is an elevator located at the northwestern corner of Chambers and Hudson Streets.